-In my previous article on Bluetooth Mesh and DALI – the Perfect Match, we examined the history and benefits of a Bluetooth® mesh and DALI partnership.
-Now, let’s take a closer look under the hood of the integration to see how Bluetooth mesh and DALI connect.
+In my previous article on Bluetooth Mesh and DALI – the Perfect Match, we examined the history and benefits of a Bluetooth® Mesh and DALI partnership.
+Now, let’s take a closer look under the hood of the integration to see how Bluetooth Mesh and DALI connect.

-To explain how Bluetooth mesh connects to DALI, the brand owned by the Digital Illumination Interface Alliance, our starting point will be a luminaire, such as the troffer in your office ceiling, a linear suspended type, or any other type.
+To explain how Bluetooth Mesh connects to DALI, the brand owned by the Digital Illumination Interface Alliance, our starting point will be a luminaire, such as the troffer in your office ceiling, a linear suspended type, or any other type.
 Internally, despite different form factors, they are all very similar, consisting of a light source (LEDs) and a driver (provides power to LEDs).
 Very often, luminaires also have occupancy and light level sensors built in.
 Traditionally, the sensor was controlling the driver over an analog line (0-10V line).
 At 0V the driver was dimmed to off, at 10V it was at full power, and any voltage in the middle was (approximately) translating to the dim level – e.g., 4V was dimming the driver down to about 40 percent.
 This was in the analog world.

 Lighting Goes Digital

-With the arrival of Bluetooth® mesh networking, the sensors have become mesh enabled.
+With the arrival of Bluetooth® Mesh networking, the sensors have become mesh enabled.
 The sensor device, which typically included occupancy and ambient light level sensors, could now also include a microprocessor and a Bluetooth radio (often as an integrated SoC – System on Chip).
 And, instead of blindly controlling the driver, the sensor could start exchanging the information over the mesh network – publishing its own data and subscribing to other sensors.
 Strictly speaking, in a Bluetooth mesh network, a sensor cannot subscribe to another sensor as it has no means to deal with the received data.

 This is where the most powerful weapon in the Bluetooth Mesh Model arsenal – the lighting controller (LC) – comes into play.
 The LC is a piece of software which is designed to run on the microprocessor (or the SoC) inside a sensor, transforming a dumb sensor into an intelligent sensor-equipped lighting controller.